RealTreasury/business-case-builder/README.md

 ## 🧪 Testing and Quality Assurance

 ### Automated Tests
-The plugin includes integration tests for all major components:
+The plugin includes integration tests for all major components.
+These can be run from the settings page via the **Run Diagnostics** button or programmatically:
 ```php
 // Run integration tests
 $results = RTBCB_Tests::run_integration_tests();